flowr-analysis/flowr/wiki/Linting and Testing.md

 <a id='flowr-specific-rules'></a>
 ### 🧭 flowR-Specific Rules

 flowR groups its functions in helper objects (<a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/graph/edge.ts#L9"><code><span title="An edge consist of only of the type (source and target are encoded with the Dataflow Graph).
-Multiple edges are encoded by joining the respective type bits.">DfEdge</span></code></a>, <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/resolve-helper.ts#L29"><code><span title="The helper object for resolution: from a name to the definitions it may refer to, and from a node to the value(s) it may hold.
-Reachable as Dataflow.resolve as well.
-Take the narrowest entry point that answers your question, they differ a lot in cost: - Resolve.byName walks the environment layers once and answers repeat questions from the layer's own  lookup cache.
-Use it whenever the ReferenceTyp...">Resolve</span></code></a>, <a href="https://github.com/flowr-analysis/flowr/tree/main/src/r-bridge/lang-4.x/ast/model/processing/node-id.ts#L14"><code><span title="The type of the id assigned to each node.
+Multiple edges are encoded by joining the respective type bits.">DfEdge</span></code></a>, <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/resolve-helper.ts#L37"><code><span title="The helper object for resolution: from a name to the definitions it may refer to, and from a node to the value(s) it may hold.
+Resolve.info and Resolve.infoOf state *where* to resolve, which everything below takes; from an analyzer that is one call, with no need to assemble the graph, the id map and the context by hand.
+Take the narrowest entry point that answers your question, they differ a lot i...">Resolve</span></code></a>, <a href="https://github.com/flowr-analysis/flowr/tree/main/src/r-bridge/lang-4.x/ast/model/processing/node-id.ts#L14"><code><span title="The type of the id assigned to each node.
 Branded to avoid problematic usages with other string or numeric types.
 The default ids are numeric, but we use a branded type to avoid confusion with other numeric types.
 Custom ids or scoped ids can be strings, but they will be normalized to numbers if they are numeric strings.">NodeId</span></code></a>, and friends) so that there is one obvious entry point per topic.
 Two rules of the [`flowr` plugin](https://github.com/flowr-analysis/flowr-lint) keep the code on those entry points, both part of `npm run lint`.
 Each is fixed on the spot where the replacement is already imported, and offered as an editor suggestion otherwise.